If you’ve had an expensive month then these hidden savings at home can help you spend less.

 We all know January is tough financially.
 December is always expensive, and sometimes there’s a longer wait than usual between paydays.
 So it helps to be frugal for the month.

 Obviously cutting back on your spending is the best thing to do when you’re short on cash.
-So doing less, buying less, getting the best price and so on will all make a huge difference.
+So buying less, getting the best price and so on will all make a huge difference.

 But you can also employ a few frugal tricks that will reduce how much you need to spend in the first place – and you can do it all without leaving home.
 Very simply it’s by using up what you’ve already got.